Center for Rehabilitation Education

-The University in May announced plans for an 111,500-square-foot, eight-story center for rehabilitation education to provide a state-of-the-art facility for undergraduate and graduate programs in the Departments of Exercise Science, Occupational Therapy and Physical Therapy.
+The University of Scranton has announced plans for an 111,500-square-foot, eight-story center for rehabilitation education to provide a state-of-the-art facility for undergraduate and graduate programs in the Departments of Exercise Science, Occupational Therapy and Physical Therapy.

-“The $47.5 million project will provide an advanced, modern facility to match the exceptional reputations already established by our physical therapy, occupational therapy and exercise science programs and will help grow these important academic departments,” said Kevin P. Quinn, S.J., president of The University of Scranton.
+“The $47.5 million project will provide an advanced, modern facility to match the exceptional reputations already established by our physical therapy, occupational therapy and exercise science programs and will help grow these important academic departments,” said Kevin P. Quinn, S.J., president.
 “In approving this project, the Trustees recognized the strength and strategic importance of these programs for the University.”

 The center will be located on the southwest corner of Jefferson Avenue and Linden Street on the site that is currently occupied by two adjoining buildings that the University refers to as Leahy Hall.
 The signature building will be designed to incorporate limestone, native stone and glass to complement the architecture of nearby buildings.
 Demolition and construction is expected to begin this summer, pending approval from the city.
 The expected completion date for the project is the summer of 2015.

 During construction, the Panuska College of Professional Studies Academic Advising Center and the Occupational Therapy and Physical Therapy departments, offices and laboratories will be moved to Loyola Hall, opposite the new Loyola Science Center.
 The department moves will begin in June.“We are working now to clean, remodel and prepare accessible and adequate space in Loyola Hall for use during construction,” said James Devers, assistant vice president for facilities operations.

 “We were fortunate to have this space available for interim use and appreciate the cooperation of these departments.